priyankamk/php-food-app/README.md

 PUT/PATCH /foods/{food}, mapped to the update() method, DELETE /foods/{food}, mapped to the destroy() method.
 ```
-- These routes are used to serve HTML templates and also as API endpoints for working with the Contact model.
+- These routes are used to serve HTML templates and also as API endpoints for working with the Food model.

 ### Note: If you want to create a controller that will only expose a RESTful API, you can use the apiResource method to exclude the routes that are used to serve the HTML templates: